100 Notable alumni of

 -

-Jerry O'Neil Lawler, better known as Jerry "the King" Lawler, is an American color commentator and professional wrestler signed to WWE under a Legends contract.
+Jerry O'Neil Lawler, better known as Jerry "the King" Lawler, is an American retired color commentator and professional wrestler signed to WWE under a Legends contract.

 -